twilio/twilio-java/README.md

 The documentation for the Twilio API can be found [here.](http://twilio.com/docs/api)

+## Docker Image

+The `Dockerfile` present in this repository and its respective `twilio/twilio-ruby` Docker image are used by Twilio for testing purposes only.

 # Getting help

 If you need help installing or using the library, please contact Twilio Support